There are a lot of things you will want to know about the person you are going to engage in therapy with.

 1. Are you registered with a governing body?
 This is an important question.
 The titles of counsellor, therapist, and psychotherapist are not

 protected in the UK; anyone can set up and call themselves a e.g. counsellor.
-I am a BACP Registered Counsellor, a British Psychological Society
+I am a BACP Registered Counsellor, a member of the British Psychological Society,

-Counselling Psychology Trainee (at the end of training), a drug and alcohol counsellor, and a fully trained, BABCP accredited CBT Therapist.
-I am also
+a drug and alcohol psychotherapist, and a fully trained, BABCP fully accredited CBT Therapist.

 Divisions 17, 49, & 50 (affiliate).
 I abide by the stated ethics and codes of practice of all these organisations.